zrLian/EGRec/README.md

 # EGRec

-EGRec is an anonymous link to our paper submission "Leveraging Generative Implicit Intents for Enhanced Recommendation with Large Language Models".
+EGRec is an anonymous link to our paper submission "Leveraging Generative Rich Intents for Enhanced Recommendation with Large Language Models".